TinEye/tineye-api-php/README.md

-# TinEye API PHP Client
+# TinEye API PHP Library

 **tineye-api** is a PHP library for the [TinEye API](https://api.tineye.com).
 The TinEye API is a paid reverse image search solution for professional, commercial or high-volume users of TinEye.